 - Be unable to retrace a route you took earlier that day

-Short-term memory can also be affected by TBI, but usually in those cases a person is not even able to remember anything at all, not even the fact that they forgot something.
+Traumatic brain injury can also affect short-term memory, but usually in those cases a person cannot remember anything at all, not even the fact that they forgot something.

-A person with severe short-term memory problems would also be unable to follow a conversation, because they would forget what the person speaking to them just said.
+A person with severe short-term memory problems also could not follow a conversation, because they would forget what the person speaking to them just said.

 Coping with Memory Problems After TBI

 You would think that cognitive exercises for TBI patients would help boost memory, but it’s actually not clinically proven.

 Instead, the best thing you can do to cope with memory problems after TBI is to use compensatory strategies such as writing things down or setting reminders.

 While some people think writing might weaken your memory skills, it can actually help your brain encode memories better!